Are Centauros exotic signals of the QGP?: Centauro explanations

 where the baryon density

 and the entropy

 where $K_{i}(m_{s}/T)$ are i--order modified Bessel functions and $\gamma_{s}$ is the strangeness equlibration factor.

-Using these formulas, it is seen that the Centauro fireball with values of the temperature, quarkchemical potential and energy density estimated previously to be $T$ =130 MeV, $\mu_{q}$ = 600 MeV and $\varepsilon $ = 2.4 GeV/fm$^{3}$, is not the ideal QGP fireball because the strangeness equilibration factor is estimated to be less than unity and strong coupling constant is expected to be greater than zero.
-The estimated thermodynamical quantities are consistent rather with the picture of ``constituent quark matter '' formation.
-That is, a state of deconfined constituent quarks, somewhat massive and interacting, {\em not} an ideal quark-gluon plasma, which has undergone a chiral phase transition.
+Using these formulas, it has been shown in \cite{8} that the Centauro fireball with values of the temperature, quarkchemical potential and energy density estimated previously to be $T$ =130 MeV, $\mu_{q}$ = 600 MeV and $\varepsilon $ = 2.4 GeV/fm$^{3}$, is not the ideal QGP fireball because the strangeness equilibration factor is estimated to be less than unity and strong coupling constant is expected to be greater than zero.
 Taking for this quark matter state the strong coupling constant $\alpha_{s} \simeq 0.5-0.6$ and $\gamma_{s} \simeq 0.4$ one obtains the Centauro point located at the phase diagram close to the QGP phase, at the in-between region of the ideal QGP phase connecting with chiral phase transition and the Hadron Gas Phase as it is shown in Figure~\ref{Cen_phase_curve}.

-Lattice QCD calculations at zero baryochemical potential \cite{Tcr1,Tcr2} and relativistic mean field theory chiral calculations in dense nuclear matter \cite{mu_cr} predict a phase transition to an ideal quark--gluon plasma, at a temperature of about 250 MeV $\sim 2T_{cr}$ \cite{Tcr2} ($T_{cr}$ being the critical temperature for deconfinement \cite{Tcr1} and density of about 18$\rho_{0}$, respectively).
-The phase curves have been drawn assuming a simple MIT bag EOS for three quark flavours and realistic boundary conditions:\\ the upper curve for $T(\mu_{q}=0) = 250\, $MeV$ \simeq 2T_{cr}\,$ and for $\alpha_{s}=0.2$, $\gamma_{s}=1$;\\ the lower curve for $T(\mu_{q}=0) = 210\, $MeV$ \simeq 1.6 T_{cr}$ and $\alpha_{s}=0.6$, $\gamma_{s}=0.3$.
-The upper curve denotes the (approximate) limit of the ideal QGP phase, whilst the lower one the effective upper limit of the Hadron Gas phase \cite{Panagiotou_phase_curve}.

-\subsubsection{Penetrability question}
+{\centerline {\bf Penetrability question}}

 According to this model, Centauro events are produced in central collisions of ultra-relativistic cosmic-ray nuclei with air nuclei.
 A collision of the medium-heavy cosmic-ray nuclei occurs at the top of the atmosphere.
 Thus the Centauro fireball must possess features allowing it to reach the mountain-top altitudes ($\sim$ 500 g/cm$^{2}$) without interaction with air nuclei or spontaneous decay during its flightpath of about 15 km.
-This requirement creates the following questions:

-\begin{itemize} \item what is the magnitude of the interaction length $\lambda$ and the lifetime $\tau$ of the Centauro fireball, resulting from the existing experimental data? \item do they not contradict the requirement of traversing of about 15 km before the fireball decays? \item what are the theoretical reasons which could allow such long flightpath? \end{itemize}
+This requirement creates the following questions: \begin{itemize} \item what is the magnitude of the interaction length $\lambda$ and the lifetime $\tau$ of the Centauro fireball, resulting from the existing experimental data? \item do they not contradict the requirement of traversing of about 15 km before the fireball decays? \item what are the theoretical reasons which could allow such long flightpath? \end{itemize}